-- A. For the entire subject property (NROD and non-NROD areas): - 1.
-The NROD district boundary.
-This may be scaled in relation to property lines from the NROD Map; - 2.
-100 year floodplain and floodway boundary (if determined by FEMA); - 3.
-Creeks and other waterbodies; - 4.
-Any wetlands, with the boundary of the wetland that will be adjacent to the proposed development determined in a wetlands delineation report prepared by a professional wetland specialist and following the Oregon Division of State Lands wetlands delineation procedures; - 5.
-Topography shown by contour lines of 2 or 1 foot intervals for slopes less than 15% and by 10 foot intervals for slopes 15% or greater; - 6.
+- A. For the entire subject property (NROD and non-NROD areas): - The NROD district boundary.
+This may be scaled in relation to property liens from the NROD Map; - 2.
+One hundred-year floodplain and floodway boundary (if determined by FEMA); - 3.
+Creeks and other waterbodies; - Any wetlands, with the boundary of the wetland that will be adjacent to the proposed development determined in a wetlands delineation report prepared by a professional wetland specialist and following the Oregon Division of State Lands wetlands delineation procedures; - 5.
+Topography shown by contour lines of two or one foot intervals for slopes less than fifteen percent and by ten-foot intervals for slopes fifteen percent or greater; - 6.
 Existing improvements such as structures or buildings, utility lines, fences, driveways, parking areas, etc. - 7.
 Extent of the required Vegetated Corridor required by Table 17.49.110. - B. Within the NROD area of the subject property: - 1.
 The distribution outline of shrubs and ground covers, with a list of most abundant species; - 2.
-Trees 6 inches or greater in diameter, identified by species.
+Trees six inches or greater in diameter, identified by species.
 When trees are located in clusters they may be described by the approximate number of trees, the diameter range, and a listing of dominant species; - 3.
 An outline of the disturbance area that identifies the vegetation that will be removed.
-All trees to be removed with a diameter of 6 inches or greater shall be specifically identified as to number, trunk diameters and species; - 4.
-If grading will occur within the NROD, a grading plan showing the proposed alteration of the ground at 2 foot vertical contours in areas of slopes less than 15% and at 5 foot vertical contours of slopes 15% or greater. - C. A construction management plan including: - 1.
+All trees to be removed with a diameter of six inches or greater shall be specifically identified as to number, trunk diameters and species; - 4.
+If grading will occur within the NROD, a grading plan showing the proposed alteration of the ground at two foot vertical contours in areas of slopes less than fifteen percent and at five foot vertical contours of slopes fifteen percent or greater.

+- C. A construction management plan including: - 1.
 Location of site access and egress that construction equipment will use; - 2.
 Equipment and material staging and stockpile areas; - 3.
 Erosion control measures that conform to City of Oregon City erosion control standards; - 4.
 Measures to protect trees and other vegetation located outside the disturbance area. - D. A mitigation site plan demonstrating compliance with Section 17.49.180 or 17.49.190, including: - 1.
-Dams, weirs or other in-water features: - 2.
-Distribution, species composition, and percent cover of ground covers to be planted or seeded; - 3.
+Dams, weirs or other in-water features; - Distribution, species composition, and percent cover of ground covers to be planted or seeded; - 3.
 Distribution, species composition, size, and spacing of shrubs to be planted; - 4.
 Location, species and size of each tree to be planted; - 5.
 Stormwater management features, including retention, infiltration, detention, discharges and outfalls; - 6.
-Water bodies or wetlands to be created, including depth;

-7. Water sources to be used for irrigation of plantings or for a water source for a proposed wetland.
+Water bodies or wetlands to be created, including depth; - 7.
+Water sources to be used for irrigation of plantings or for a water source for a proposed wetland.

-17.49.230 Mitigation Plan Report
+17.49.230 - Mitigation plan report.